Cleanroom

-A cleanroom or clean room is an engineered space, which maintains a very low concentration of airborne particulates.
-It is well isolated, well-controlled from contamination, and actively cleansed.
-Such rooms are commonly needed for scientific research, and in industrial production for all nanoscale processes, such as semiconductor manufacturing.
-A cleanroom is designed to keep everything from dust, to airborne organisms, or vaporised particles, away from it, and so from whatever material is being handled inside it.
+A cleanroom or clean room is an engineered space that maintains a very low concentration of airborne particulates.
+It is well-isolated, well-controlled from contamination, and actively cleansed.
+Such rooms are commonly needed for scientific research and in industrial production for all nanoscale processes, such as semiconductor device manufacturing.
+A cleanroom is designed to keep everything from dust to airborne organisms or vaporised particles away from it, and so from whatever material is being handled inside it.

 A cleanroom can also prevent the escape of materials.
-This is often the primary aim in hazardous biology and nuclear work, in pharmaceutics and in virology.
+This is often the primary aim in hazardous biology, nuclear work, pharmaceutics, and virology.

 Cleanrooms typically come with a cleanliness level quantified by the number of particles per cubic meter at a predetermined molecule measure.
 The ambient outdoor air in a typical urban area contains 35,000,000 particles for each cubic meter in the size range 0.5 μm and bigger, equivalent to an ISO 9 certified cleanroom.
-By comparison an ISO 14644-1 level 1 certified cleanroom permits no particles in that size range, and just 12 particles for each cubic meter of 0.3 μm and smaller.
+By comparison, an ISO 14644-1 level 1 certified cleanroom permits no particles in that size range, and just 12 particles for each cubic meter of 0.3 μm and smaller.
 Semiconductor facilities often get by with level 7 or 5, while level 1 facilities are exceedingly rare.